-- Introduction - Work vs Heat, separation of time scales, chaotic vs collective motion. - Many particles impossible to solve but energy, momentum and ang. momentum are conserved - Macroscopic state variables, P pressure, V volume, T temperature, E internal energy,...
-Energy E is a function of a state and can be express through other variables of state, for example E(P, V).
-Each given macroscopic state has a specific energy. - Energy conservation $$dE = dA + dQ$$ , where \mathcal{A} work done on the system.
+- Introduction - Work vs Heat, separation of time scales, chaotic vs collective motion. - Many particles impossible to solve but energy, momentum and ang. momentum are conserved - Macroscopic/thermodynamic state variables, P pressure, V volume, T temperature, E internal energy,...
+Energy E is a function of a state and can be express through other variables of state, for example E(P,V).
+Each given macroscopic state has a specific energy in equilibrium.
+The macroscopic variables do not provide complete description of the microscopic state! - Energy conservation $$dE = \underline{d}A + \underline{d}Q$$ , where $\mathcal{A}$ work done on the system.
 Collective.